-While some of these investors may be oblivious to its technological capabilities, they still consider BTC to be an investment vehicle capable of hedging risk and increasing returns .
+While some of these investors may be oblivious to the technological capabilities of Bitcoin (and blockchain technology in general), they still consider BTC to be an investment vehicle capable of hedging risk and increasing returns .

-Albeit not recognized as an asset by most government entities around the world, there are several DeFi protocols that allow users to borrow fiat at relatively low-interest rates by collateralizing their BTC holdings.
+Although not recognized as an asset by most government entities around the world, there are several decentralized finance (DeFi) protocols that allow users to borrow fiat at relatively low-interest rates by collateralizing their BTC holdings.

 5. Company strategy